dsecrieru/dvoronoi/README.md

 # Performance
 On my AMD Ryzen 9 5900X 4.2GHz with 64GB of RAM, Windows 10 with MSVC, it computes the Voronoi diagram for 100K random points (including bounding) in about 220ms, which is (not surprisingly) similar to *MyGAL*'s performance.
-After playing around with pmr and custom allocators, I found a few optimization opportunities, that brought the performance gain over *MyGAL* to about 13% on linux and 24% on Windows.
-Using custom allocators did not seem to bring much on linux, and a relatively small improvement on Windows (about 4%), so I decided to leave them disabled.
+After playing around with pmr and custom allocators, I found a few optimization opportunities, that brought the performance gain over *MyGAL* to about 13% on linux and 23% on Windows.
+Using custom allocators did not seem to bring much on linux, and a relatively small improvement on Windows (about 4%), so I decided to leave it disabled.

-I've also compared to Mathias Westerdahl's *jcv* implementation in C (https://github.com/JCash/voronoi).
+I've also compared to Mathias Westerdahl's *jcv* C implementation (https://github.com/JCash/voronoi).
 Unfortunately, it was not stable for 100K points, unless switched to using double precision.
 In that case, *dvoronoi* is about 29% faster on Windows.